esstat17/Terraform-Module-Template-Boilerplate/modules/module-child-a/README.md

 ## An Overview

-This template gives a jump start to your Terraform project as a DevOps Engineer tool.
+This template gives a jump start to your Terraform project as a DevOps tool.
 A boilerplate using Terraform's [Standard Module Structure](https://www.terraform.io/language/modules/develop/structure) a.k.a.
 Terraform Module boilerplate.

 You may be overwhelmed by reading Terraform's official documentation, so I might think this template is useful.